LucidtechAI/cradl-docs/get-started/authentication.md

 ## Getting an access token manually

 To acquire an access token, we query the auth endpoint for access using our client id and client secret.
-This is done by performing a HTTP POST request to the token endpoint /oauth2/token with two headers provided.
+This is done by performing an HTTP POST request to the token endpoint /oauth2/token with two headers provided.
 One header is 'Authorization' with base64 encoded client\_id and client secret and one header is 'Content-Type' which will always contain the same value: `application/x-www-form-urlencoded`.

 | Header name | Header value |
 | :--- | :--- |